fdbozzo/foxbin2prg/README.md

 ## Changes
 See [Changes](./Documentacion/github/FoxBin2prg_Changes.md)

+## Changes in 1.19.60
+* -cC options learned to create default FoxBin2Prg._cfg file
+* -t Option learned to create default  \<TableName\>._cfg file, if table is open.
+* Handling of additional non structural index per DBF in Bin2Text and Text2Bin
+* Debug-Logging for Index
+* Bug Fix: DBF_Conversion_Condition was read, but never used
+* Bug Fix: DBF_Conversion_Order sets an index that later would be stored as structural index
+* Bug Fix: config options with text value fail, if line comment is set

 ## Changes in 1.19.59
 * Added support for writing to a different folder than the source code using a new tcOutputFolder parameter
 * Added a configuration item: HomeDir, which determines if HomeDir is saved in PJ2 files (the default is 1 for Yes)